shyamal31/units_converter_extension/README.md

 - Convert litres to gallons when you are calculating the volume for liquid items online
 - Convert TB to GB when you are buying data storage devices
 - Convert Time from a given time zone to another (PST to EST)
+- Automatically calculate mean, standard deviation, and entropy after entering a data set
+- Calculate BMI, BMR, and TDEE based on height, weight, age, and gender
+- Enable colorblind mode for accessibility

   ## Technologies we used:
  - ![Javascript](https://img.shields.io/badge/logo-javascript-blue?logo=javascript)